 Now if you’re one of those smart-asses who knows something about something, you may already know we’re going to need that user.js file, but don’t get ahead of me sugar-cakes!

 It’s where we’re going to store a truck load of browser settings.
-Just know you aren’t cool if you don’t have them.
+Just know you aren’t cool if you don’t have one.

-Now you’re going to need a half-decent code editor with syntax highlighting.
+Now you’ll need a decent code editor with syntax highlighting.
 If you’re running Wintendo (that’s my derogatory name for “Windows”), PSPad is nice, simple and free.
 If you’re running Linux you’ve already got something installed.
 Poke around.

 What you need to do now is open that user-overrides.js file in your code editor and read the comments in it carefully.
 Very!
 Carefully!
-Every single little thing you could ever possibly need to know about your new user.js and user-overrides.js files is in there (except whatever i forgot to put in there).
+Every single little thing you could ever possibly need to know about your new user-overrides.js file is in there (except whatever i forgot to put in there).

 Now that you’ve sifted through that convoluted mess (go you!), open Firefox’s

 about:profiles page again to discover where it hides your profiles.
 Note that user profiles and web cache are stored in separate folders, thus why you may see more than one directory path for each profile.
 In the row labeled ‘Root Directory’ under your ‘privacy’ profile, click the ‘Open Directory’ button.
 If all you see in there is a file named times.json (and maybe a couple of other ‘dot’ files), you’re probably in the right neighborhood.
 Just for giggles, double check to make sure Firefox is using the ‘default’ profile and that the folder you opened in your file browser is your ‘privacy’ profile.

 You may have noticed that the folder containing your ‘privacy’ profile actually has a longer name with a bunch of gobbledygook in front of ‘profile’.
 Ignore that like you ignore your goofy neighbor with the tinfoil wallpaper (he did that for a reason by the way).